gamesbook/protograf/docs/source/core_shapes.rst

       - *radii* - set to ``True`` to force lines to be drawn from the centre of the polygon to each of its vertices; the radii properties are then set:

-        - *radii_offset* - set to ``0.5`` cm; the distance away from the centre
+        - *radii_offset* - set to ``0.5`` cm; distance away from the centre
-          that the radii will start to be drawn
+          that the radii will start
-        - *radii_length*  - set to ``0.75`` cm; the length is shorter than that of the complete distance from vertex to centre, so the line goes in the same direction but never touches the vertex or the centre
+        - *radii_length*  - set to ``0.75`` cm
         - *radii_stroke_width* - set to ``1`` point; a slightly thicker line

+      Note that when the radii length is shorter than that the distance from vertex to centre, the line will still go in the same direction but never touch the vertex or the centre.

 ===== ======